hmcts/common-performance/README.md

 )
 ```

-The default set of configurations can be found here:
+The default set of configurations can be found here, with descriptions of each configuration:
 `/common/common-performance/src/main/scala/elasticSearchFeeder/ElasticSearchFeederConfig`

 Ensure you also have: